TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

 2.

 ### Tasks:
-1. review a few similar applications that can be good references for the architecture
+1. review a few similar applications that can be good references for the architecture/go through their source code
 - bikeshare
 - social pinpoint
 - uber